 2. Your Customers Shape Their Own Experience

-Right now, more and more customers are designing their own experience online.
+Right now, more and more customers are designing their own experiences online.
 Their expectations are shaping the way that websites are put together and how businesses conduct themselves.
 More importantly, customers know they are in the driver’s seat — this means that they are much fussier when it comes to the online experience.

 A lead UX architect has the skills to put customers at the center of the design process.
 Strategies such as empathy mapping and the customer journey model emphasize the importance the user has in shaping UX design strategies.